gonuco/aion.erc.contract/audit/README.md

   the functionality in each of *sales/Receiver*, *sales/Sale* and *trs/Savings*
 * **LOW IMPORTANCE** Subtraction from the source account and allocance should be executed before the addition to the destination account
+* **MEDIUM IMPORTANCE** *sales/Sale* currently accumulates any contributed ethers in the contract until the owner calls `withdrawSome()` or `withdraw()`.
+While the logic in *sales/Sale* is simple and seems be secure, this is a bespoke contract with little amount of review and testing conducted.
+Consider transferring ethers contributed to the contract immediately to a multisig or hardware wallet as these are more thoroughly tested wallets, to further reduce the risk of any potential vulnerabilities in these contracts.

 <br />